Got mossy tiles or dirt-encrusted concrete to clean? A high pressure water cleaner could be the answer.

 - Rotary brush: also known as a patio brush provides a gentler but very effective clean for paths and patios.
 If you have a patio this is the attachment for you.
 It doesn’t come standard with all pressure cleaners but can usually be purchased as an optional accessory.
 In our experience, we found the rotary brush only required one action over sandstone paths for effective cleaning results.

 The lance (the rigid bit you hold to direct the spray) should be long enough to comfortably hold the tip near the ground without stooping.

 A long hose from the cleaner body to the lance makes the unit easier to use.

 Onboard storage on the cleaner keeps it neat and tidy when not in use.

 These attach to the lance.
-Some of the useful ones are a patio brush for scrubbing a deck or paved area, and specific fixed or rotating brush heads for cleaning cars.
+Useful options include a patio brush for scrubbing a deck or paved area, and fixed or rotating brush heads for cleaning cars.